-- 704.8.1 During at least one of the last two training days the times must be taken. - 704.8.2 The recorded times for the different runs of a training day must be announced by the publication of training result lists or by loud speaker.
-The scoreboard can be put to use.
-The times however, must be given to the team captains at the latest at the team captains meeting. - A competitor must participate in at least one timed training run. - 704.8.4 In case of a fall, or stopping, or being overtaken during a training run, the competitor must leave the race course.
+- 704.8.1 During at least one of the last two training days the times must be taken. - Recorded times must be given to the team captains at latest at the team captains meeting but may also be announced over the loud speaker or published on the scoreboard after each competitor's run. - A competitor must participate in at least one timed training run. - In case of a fall, or stopping, or being overtaken during a training run, the competitor must leave the race course.
 Continuing on the Downhill course during the current training is not permitted.
-He may, however, move along the edge of the course to the finish. - 704.8.5 In case of atmospheric changes (snowfall etc.) between the last training day and the day of the race, an inspection of the course can be organised for the competitors on the day of the race accompanied by the members of the Jury. - 704.8.6 Whenever possible, one training should take place at the same time as that scheduled for the race.
+He may, however, move along the edge of the course to the finish. - In case of atmospheric changes (snowfall etc.) between the last training day and the day of the race, an inspection of the course may be organised for the competitors on the day of the race accompanied by members of the Jury. - 704.8.6 Whenever possible, one training run should take place at the same time as that scheduled for the race.